 - Root planing and scaling

 Treat Gum Disease, Help Prevent Heart Disease

-With proper treatment, gum disease can be significantly improved or cleared up completely, and this may reduce risk to your heart’s health.
-However, the more prolonged gum disease is allowed to progress, the more significant risk it poses, both to your overall dental health and to your wider physical health.
+With proper treatment, gum disease can be significantly improved or eliminated, and this may reduce risk to your heart health.
+However, the more gum disease is allowed to progress, the more significant the risk.
+Not only is it an oral health risk but an overall health risk.

-So if you suspect you may be suffering from gum disease or would like to schedule a routine check-up, get in touch with us today.
+So if you suspect you may be suffering from gum disease or would like a routine check-up, get in touch with us today and schedule an appointment.